klerk-framework/website/docs/usage/reading.md

 ## Read one thing

-The simplest way of reading a model (assuming you have a Context and a Reference to the model) is
+The simplest way of reading a model (assuming you have a context and a model id) is

 ```
 val myModel = clerk.read(context) { get(id) }